Custom car projects demonstrate how large-scale 3D printing accelerates automotive development, from initial design to final production.

 Titans of CNC is a US-based company providing tools and equipment to CNC manufacturers.
 Their experienced CNC technicians and engineers have supported Gas Monkey Garage’s team in designing a custom car’s front grille.
 Caracol joined the project by 3D printing the carbon fiber-reinforced ABS, 1:1 mock-up for design validation and fit testing, to ensure the most precise and effective production of the final aluminum component.
 As a result, the manufacturing process achieved a better fit quality and cost efficiency in a shorter lead time, if compared to traditional methods.

 The 1900 x 300 x 500 mm front grille mock-up was manufactured in a single piece with a Heron AM 300, using the High Accuracy printing head.
-The production cycle lasted 10 hours and led to 70% decrease in time production and 60% cost savings, compared to traditional manufacturing methods.
+The production cycle lasted 10 hours and led to 70% decrease in time production and 60% cost savings, compared to traditional manufacturing methods, setting a new standard for mock industries.